GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: Promises and Pitfalls of Using GenAI in Qualitative Research

 Additionally, there is the issue of \textbf{prompt sensitivity and reproducibility}.
 Model outputs depend heavily on the wording of prompts and random seeds, which can lead to inconsistent results across runs~\cite{shah2025inductive}.
 This undermines reliability, particularly in deductive studies where intercoder agreement is important.

 Finally, researchers must consider the \textbf{epistemological mismatch} between GenAI and constructivist approaches.
-Constructivist methods emphasize the co-construction of meaning with participants, and treating GenAI as an ``additional coder'' can conflict with this orientation, making it unsuitable for interpretive study types~\cite{lenberg2024qualitative,Jowsey2025}.
+Constructivist methods emphasize the co-construction of meaning with participants, and treating GenAI as an ``additional coder'' can conflict with this orientation, especially when theory building and researcher interpretation are central rather than ancillary~\cite{lenberg2024qualitative,Jowsey2025,DeSousa2025}.